-Some things which have been shown to be helpful include pregnenolone, progesterone, aspirin, caffeine, niacinamide, vitamin A, DHEA, testosterone, vitamin C, glycine, tetracycline antibiotics, coconut oil, cyproheptadine, activated charcoal, cascara, vitamin E, vitamin K, sodium bicarb, urea, red light, methylene blue and other anti-stress substances.
+Some things which have been shown to be helpful include pregnenolone, progesterone, aspirin, caffeine, niacinamide, vitamin A, DHEA, testosterone, vitamin C, glycine, tetracycline and some other antibiotics, coconut oil, cyproheptadine, activated charcoal, cascara, vitamin E, vitamin K, sodium bicarb, urea, red light, methylene blue, and other anti-stress substances.

-I would not be exaggerating if I said I was horrified by how many people have been convinced that removing sugar from their diet is a good idea when they are unwell, as well as by how much good quality science contradicting that suggestion, is being ignored.
+I would not be exaggerating if I said I was horrified, by how many people have been convinced that removing sugar from their diet is a good idea when they are unwell, as well as by how much good quality science contradicting that suggestion, is regularly being ignored.

 “Since nutrient-limiting conditions are not uncommon during cancer development, we are interested in what pathways or which fuels might provide alternative sources for energy production in starved cancer cells…This finding indicates that liver cancer cells consume ketone bodies as a convenient fuel to promote survival and progression under stressed conditions.”

-The idea that one can and should replicate conditions which occur in the body as a result of stress and starvation, to protect against and treat diseases which are the product of chronic stress, is more than just problematic.
+The idea that one should attempt to replicate conditions, which occur in the body as a result of stress and starvation, to protect against and treat diseases, which are the product of chronic stress, is more than just problematic.

-But unfortunately there are many ways to reduce (at least in the short term) symptoms, or biochemical markers related to a disease, in order to make it look like you have improved a persons health, when in fact all that you often have done is worsened overall inflammation and stress levels, and encouraged conditions which promote the development and spread of cancer and other inflammatory diseases.
+But unfortunately there are many ways to reduce symptoms (at least in the short term), or biochemical markers related to a disease, in order to make it look like you have improved a persons health, when in fact all that you often have done, is increased susceptibility to inflammation and stress, and encouraged conditions which promote the development and spread of cancer and other inflammatory diseases.

-This kind of ‘cut, burn, poison and starve’ approach is unlikely to go away whilst the dominant view of cancer is that it is a genetically driven disease of the cell, rather than what it really is, a systemic inflammatory metabolic stress illness.
+This kind of ‘cut, burn, poison and starve’ approach, is unlikely to go away, whilst the dominant view of cancer is that it is a genetically driven disease of the cell, rather than what it has arguably been proven to be, a systemic inflammatory metabolic stress illness.